jelenkoc/blog/content/posts/irishman-2019.md

 ![](images/jimmy-hoffa-al-pacino-side-by-side.jpg)

-* **Jimmy Hoffa** (born February 14, 1913, Brazil, Indiana, U.S.—disappeared July 30, 1975, Bloomfield Hills, near Detroit, Michigan), American labour leader who served as president of the International Brotherhood of Teamsters from 1957 to 1971 and was one of the most controversial labour organizers of his time.
+* **Jimmy Hoffa** (born February 14, 1913, Brazil, Indiana, U.S.—disappeared July 30, 1975, Bloomfield Hills, near Detroit, Michigan), American union leader who served as president of the International Brotherhood of Teamsters from 1957 to 1971 and was one of the most controversial labour organizers of his time.
 * Hoffa used Sheeran for muscle, including the assassination of disobedient union members and members of rival unions threatening the Teamsters' area of interest
 * After being found guilty of his crimes, Hoffa was sentenced to 13 years in prison.
 He was imprisoned in 1967, but released after only four years.
 Hoffa had arranged a pardon agreement with then-president Richard Nixon.
 One of the conditions was that he resign as union president.
 * It was alleged that Nixon was paid $1 million or more to release Hoffa and get the support of the IBT for reelection as a president